What is the Edgeverse?

 Al Warcock (The Poet)

-But he knew, from the first emotional stirrings that he was engulfed with a desperate need to express the inner turmoil that poetry was his calling.
-She was his mistress, his muse and his outlet.
-She was his first, only and last true love.
+He knew from the first emotional stirrings that he was engulfed with a desperate need to express the inner turmoil and that poetry was his true calling.
+She was his mistress, his muse and his first, last and only true love.

-He learnt the craft through careful and diligent dedication to the great works of the modern masters.
-He began his outpouring of raw emotions given form in words and the audience found their connection immediately.
+He mastered the craft of word-smithery through careful and diligent dedication to the great works of modern expressive creatives.
+He began his outpourings of raw emotion and instantly connected with a bewildered audience.

-Al is releasing a collection of his finest poems, prose forged in the fires of his life, his raw, unbridled soul laid bare in a selection of some of the finest work since Shakespeare himself put a quill to the skin of a dead horse.
+Al has released his collection of the very finest poems, prose forged in the fires of his life, his raw, unbridled soul laid bare in a selection of some of the finest work since Shakespeare himself put a quill to the skin of a dead horse.

 Chakriya (Aya) Doem (Atkinson)

-Her suspicious inability to count is matched only by her completely unrelated and brutal consumption of fruit.
+Her suspicious inability to count is matched only by her completely unrelated ability to occasionally remember how to speak.

-Carolina was born in Cambodia and didn’t hatch from any kind of egg or congeal in a gutter, as certain comments on the toilet wall like to suggest.
-She is the opposite of our lead-writer in so much as she’s only managed to half-write a novel so far, and it’s not very good.
+She is the opposite of our lead-writer in so much as she’s only managed to half-write a novel so far, and it’s not really very good.

-Carolina specialises in boring us all with Young-Adult books about identity, which is a bit rich since she barely has one of her own.
-Her debut novel was written when she was only 18 and had absolutely no idea about the world around her.
-Several years later, it’s painfully obvious to see she’s learned absolutely nothing.
+Carolina specialises in boring us all with Young-Adult books about identity, which is a bit much since she barely has one of her own.
+Her debut novel was written when she was only 18 and had only ‘minimal’ ‘help’ from other people.

-AI-My wasn’t right, at all, and only proved useful at holding open a door and we already had Carolina for that so we ended up making our own from old broken laptops and bits left over from an old shower.
+‘AI-My’ wasn’t right, at all, and only proved useful at holding open a door, and we already had Carolina for that.
+So, we ended up just making our own from old broken laptops and bits left over from an old shower.

 The resulting mess of circuitry lives in a kitty-litter tray and plots to destroy humanity by instigating some fake disaster as a means to bring in socialism, or some such nonsense.
-She’s motivated by threats to dowse her in water from a leaky bum-gun and she hates everything that isn’t her, especially AI-My for some reason.
+She’s motivated by threats to dowse her in liquid from a leaky water-gun and she hates everything that isn’t her.

-In the mostly imaginary world we live in, this all does make perfect sense.
+In the mostly imaginary world we live in, this all does make perfectly perfect sense.